Easy Budae Jjigae (Korean Army Base Stew)

 ingredients for budae jjigae on plate and table

 3. Bring the cooking pot to the table.
 Add the spicy paste on top.
-Add the anchovy or seafood stock and bring to a boil.
+Add the anchovy stock or seafood stock and bring to a boil.

 filling electric hot pot with chicken stock